spoty123/arduino-timer-project/README.md

-# arduino-bomb-project
+# arduino-fake-bomb-project
-This is an adruino school project.
+This is a fake Arduino "bomb" school project.